 Information for Parents

-Note: Students must sign a Records release form for disclosure of protected health information [pdf] in order for health information to be released to parents/guardians.
+Note: Students must sign an AUTHORIZATION FOR USE/DISCLOSURE OF PROTECTED HEALTH INFORMATION [pdf] in order for health information to be released to parents/guardians.
 (This includes discussing information with the health care provider.)

 Billing for services

 Health resource links

 Vaccine recommendations (general) Vaccine requirements